brontosaurusrex/brontosaurusrex.github.io/books.md

 > he never shed a Hungarian accent that made him sound like horror-film legend Bela Lugosi, von Neumann felt that Janos
 > his real name - sounded altogether too foreign in his new home.
 Beneath the bonhomie and the sharp suit was a mind
 > of unimaginable brilliance.

+## The Elephant in the Universe: OUR HUNDRED-YEAR SEARCH FOR DARK MATTER (Govert Schilling - 2022)

+> Either there’s loads of dark matter out there,
+> frustratingly successful in escaping detection by today’s ultrasensitive
+> instruments.
+Or all these diligent scientists are chasing a phantom.